This review is part of the series of reviews of asexual fiction published by LT3 press which I am doing for Asexual Awareness Week.

 ADiR is the kind of story in which one makes a set of assumptions, and then forty pages later those assumptions get turned on their head – it’s in a good way, but it makes having a spoiler-free discussion tough.

-I admit that I did not understand everything about the worldbuilding/plot.
-However, I overall liked the worldbuilding, both for the imagery and the way the world pushes the characters to challenge themselves.
+I admit that I did not understand everything about the worldbuilding/plot, but I overall liked it, both for the imagery and the way the world pushes the characters to challenge themselves.

 On the asexuality content scale described in the introduction, I would rate ADiR as 1 and BG as a 3.